greenlastmile/greenlastmile.github.io/jobs.md

 ### Opportunity of the job

-We are seeking a research associate for a fixed-term period of 6-9 months.
+We are seeking a research associate for a fixed-term period up to a year.
 The position is expected to start from May 2022.

 The research position is supported by a [Climate Change AI](https://www.climatechange.ai/) Innovation Grant that aims to leverage machine learning for environmental impact.